 Grades 3 – 5

-Active learning transforms the foreign to the familiar.
+Active learning transforms the foreign

 Magic Carpet Ride is our online arts integration course in music, dance, and culture of the Middle East for students in grades 3 through 5.